Gruž

 There is also a customs building for ferries that are international arrivals, specifically from Bari.

 Gruž sits right at the entrance to Port Ombla.
 It is directly across the water from Cantafigo point, which lacks anchorage points due to the shores and the bottom of the inlet being immersed by banks of mud, deposited during heavy rains.
 Vessels belonging to Dubrovnik spend their winters at Gruž.
-Violent squalls descend from the highlands bring the cold, northerly bora, but the waters in the bay of Gruž remain calm.
+Violent squalls descend from the highlands bringing the cold, northerly bora, but the waters in the bay of Gruž remain calm.

+On May 12th, 2026, a memorial for 15 children killed in the Siege of Dubrovnik (1991-92) was opened.